quat1024/mods/README.md

 Run config problems:

-* Totally bizarre bug where Neoforge run configurations open the wrong version of the game. `neo-1.21.1 - Client` starts 1.21.5 (with 1.21.1 mods).
-What?
+* ~~Totally bizarre bug where Neoforge run configurations open the wrong version of the game. `neo-1.21.1 - Client` starts 1.21.5 (with 1.21.1 mods).
+What?~~ Just using the wrong version of neoforge LOL
-* ~~Back to assets not loading on Loom run configs~~ Fixed by loading the built jars instead of loading out of classes/resources dirs lol
+* ~~Back to assets not loading on Loom run configs~~ Fixed by loading the built jars instead of loading out of classes/resources dirs.
+Janky but seems to work

 Wishlist: